rs-vc/git-good-practices/README.md

 ## Convention used
 Some conventions have been used to properly describe how to use git in a better way to solve problems.

-1. origin: to denote the remote repository of local repository
+1. `origin`: to denote the remote repository of local repository
-2. upstream: to denote the remote repository which has been forked to create the current repository
+2. `upstream`: to denote the remote repository which has been forked to create the current repository

 ## Proven ways